-Compared to Diana, Kate is a radically different royal bride, says Tina Brown, editor of Newsweek and The Daily Beast.
-(And, as the author of The Diana Chronicles, Brown is also a qualified royal watcher.)
+Compared with Diana, Kate is a radically different royal bride, says Tina Brown, editor of Newsweek and The Daily Beast.
+(As the author of The Diana Chronicles, Brown is also a qualified royal watcher.)

-Of course, the wedding of Prince Charles and Diana occurred three decades ago, but Brown points out that there are actually plenty of similarities between the two eras.
-"Two and a half million are out of work right now with the budget slashes and all the economic austerity that's happening in England," Brown says.
+Of course, the wedding of Prince Charles and Diana occurred three decades ago, but Brown points out that there are plenty of similarities between the two eras.
+"Two-and-a-half million are out of work right now with the budget slashes and all the economic austerity that's happening in England," Brown says.
 "There were actually the same amount of people exactly out of work at the time of Charles and Diana."

-But the recession of 1981 had brighter prospects than the present day downturn.
+But the recession of 1981 had brighter prospects than the present-day downturn.
 Oil profits from the North Sea were bringing in crucial revenue, Brown says, and Margaret Thatcher's impending deregulation of the country's financial institutions promised a boom.
 In the current recession, prosperity is not as certain.
-"That's a big difference between these two eras," says Brown.
+"That's a big difference between these two eras," Brown says.

 "So much of British industry now is owned by foreigners — oil is finite, credit is finite.
-There's a big difference in the Britain that you're seeing of Kate and William," says Brown.
+There's a big difference in the Britain that you're seeing of Kate and William," Brown says.

-The greatest question right now is whether Kate and William will be the last royal couple.
-It's possible that the monarchy could be abolished, but it really depends on the next 20 years, says Brown.
+The great question right now is whether Kate and William will be the last royal couple.
+It's possible that the monarchy could be abolished, but it really depends on the next 20 years, Brown says.
 "If William and Kate could come in faster, it would be way better for the monarchy.
 But Charles is not going to abdicate in any way — he has waited for this for so long," she says.

 Brown says the British people do not want to see Camilla, Charles' second wife, as queen.
 But short of constitutional reorganization, it isn't likely that the monarchy would skip to William and Kate.
 "It would require Prince Charles to really want to make himself scarce, and he does not want to do that," Brown adds.